swlaschin/fsharpforfunandprofit.com/content/posts/computation-expressions-builder-part2/index.md

 ---
 layout: post
-title: "Implementing a builder: Combine"
+title: "Implementing a CE: Combine"
 description: "How to return multiple values at once"
 date: 2013-01-26
 nav: thinking-functionally